AAF Preview: 10 College Football Stars in the Alliance of American Football

 Wright won the Nagurski, Lombardi, Bednarik and was Pac-12 Defensive Player of the Year in 2014.
 That season, Wright made 163 total tackles and had 29 tackles for loss and 14 sacks.
 He also finished ninth in the Heisman voting.

-Wright then played in only three games in 2015 because of injury before getting drafted in the seventh round in the 2016 NFL Draft.
+Wright then played in only three games in 2015 because of injury before getting drafted in the seventh round in the 2016 NFL draft.

 Atlanta Legends: QB Aaron Murray (Georgia)